mjshuff23/aws-cloud-practitioner-essentials/module-5-storage-and-databases.md

   - **Amazon EBS Snapshots** are incremental backups.
 This means that the first backup taken of a volume copies all the data.
 For subsequence backups, only the blocks of data that have changed since the most recent snapshot are saved.
     - Incremental backups are different from full backups, in which all the data in a storage volume copies each time a backup occurs.
 The full backup includes data that has not changed since the most recent backup

+## Amazon Simple Storage Service (Amazon S3)

+- Amazon S3 is a data store that allows you to store and retrieve an unlimited amount of data at any scale.
+- Provides **object-level storage**
+- Data is stored as **Objects** and put inside of **Buckets**
+  - An Object is like a file and a Bucket is like a directory
+- Has a max Object upload size of 5 TB
+- Has Object versioning to protect from accidental deletion of an Object
+- Can create permissions on who can access your Buckets and Objects
+- **Objects** consist of *data*, *metadata*, and a *key*
+- Recall that when you modify a file in block storage, only the pieces that are changed are updated.
+When a file in object storage is modified, the *entire object* is updated.

+## When to use Amazon S3 vs Amazon EBS

+- **Amazon S3**:
+  - Web enabled
+  - Regionally distributed
+  - Has 11 9's of durability
+  - Offers cost savings
+  - Serverless

 ## Additional Resources

 - [Instance Stores](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html)